A relative theory of universal central extensions: Examples

-Given a Leibniz algebra $\Lieg$, the homology vector space $H_{2}(\Lieg,\vect\comp \lie)$ is the Leibniz homology developed in~\cite{LP}; see also \cite{CP, Pirashvili-Leibniz}.
-As far as we know, the homology Lie algebra $H_{2}(\Lieg,\lie)$ has not been studied before, but certainly the theories referred to in Remark~\ref{Remark-Homology} apply to it.
-If $\Lieg$ is a Lie algebra then the vector space $H_{2}(\Lieg,\vect)$ is the classical Chevalley-Eilenberg homology.
-If we interpret Proposition~\ref{Proposition-Comparison} in the present situation then we recover Corollary~2.7 from~\cite{Gn}, but in the special case where $\K$ is a field:
+Given a Leibniz algebra $\Lieg$, the homology vector space $\H_{2}(\Lieg,\vect\comp \lie)$ is the Leibniz homology developed in~\cite{LP}; see also \cite{CP, Pirashvili-Leibniz}.
+As far as we know, the homology Lie algebra $\H_{2}(\Lieg,\lie)$ has not been studied before, but certainly the theories referred to in Remark~\ref{Remark-Homology} apply to it.
+If $\Lieg$ is a Lie algebra then the vector space $\H_{2}(\Lieg,\vect)$ is the classical Chevalley--Eilenberg homology.
+If we interpret Proposition~\ref{Proposition-Comparison-Plus} in the context of Lie algebras then we recover Corollary~2.7 from~\cite{Gn}, but in the special case where $\K$ is a field:

-\begin{proposition} If $\Lieg$ is a perfect Lie algebra then $H_{2}(U(\Lieg,\vect),\vect\comp\lie)$ is the kernel of ${H_{2}(\Lieg,\vect\comp\lie)\to H_{2}(\Lieg,\vect)}$.
+\begin{proposition} If $\Lieg$ is a perfect Lie algebra then $\H_{2}(\U(\Lieg,\vect),\vect\comp\lie)$ is the kernel of ${\H_{2}(\Lieg,\vect\comp\lie)\to \H_{2}(\Lieg,\vect)}$.
 Moreover,